 Children’s discovery of world of technology begins in the Early Years where they are provided with regular access to a range of devices in the learning environment.
 Children are taught to recognise that technology is used in places such as homes and schools and they have opportunities to select and use technology for different purposes.

-Following a large investment in IT infrastructure and hardware, including the purchase of two trolleys of 30 laptop devices, pupils from year 1 to year 6 now have regular access to in-class computing at least once a week.
+Following a large investment in IT infrastructure and hardware, including the purchase of three trolleys of 30 laptop devices, pupils from year 1 to year 6 now have regular access to in-class computing at least once a week.

 By the time the children leave us in Year 6 to further their education at secondary school, all children will have a good level of computer literacy, knowing how to access files and navigate in the ever-expanding digital world.